QuantumQuaser/California_Housing_Multi_Model_Prediction/README.md

 ## Feature Engineering Strategies Adopted

-by our EDA, we embarked on feature engineering to enhance model performance:
+by my EDA, I embarked on feature engineering to enhance model performance:

 **Outlier Treatment**: Cap the features with outliers such as AveRooms, AveBedrms, and Population to reduce their effect.